knpuniversity/blog/drupaler-learn-symfony.rst

     $app->run();

-That's it.
 And this *still* uses all the most important components used in Drupal 8 - HttpKernel, EventDispatcher and a dependency injection container.

 So start kicking butt in Drupal 8 right now and add another tool to your arsenal.